-Figure 11 Comparison of Geigersonde profiles with the surface Neutron Monitor at Oulu. (a) Oulu neutron data time series, with Geigersonde flights from Reading marked. (b) Count rate profiles from selected Geigersonde soundings, showing the increase from the surface to the Regner-Pfotzer (RP) maximum at around 20 km altitude. (c) Comparison of the RP maximum Geiger count rate (RPmax) with the Oulu neutron monitor count rate at the same time (solid symbols ascent data, and hollow symbols descent).
-(Adapted from Harrison et al, 2014).
+Figure 11.
+Comparison of Geigersonde profiles with the surface neutron monitor at Oulu. (a) Oulu neutron data time series, with Geigersonde flights from Reading marked. (b) Count rate profiles from selected Geigersonde soundings, showing the increase from the surface to the Regener-Pfotzer (RP) maximum at around 20 km altitude. (c) Comparison of the RP maximum Geiger count rate (RPmax) with the Oulu neutron monitor count rate at the same time (solid symbols indicate ascent data, and hollow symbols descent).
+(Adapted from Harrison et al., 2014.)

-The Geigersonde sounding in Figure 11b with the greatest ionisation at the maximum was in fact associated with a strong solar flare, on 11th April 2013 (Nicoll and Harrison, 2014).
-This sounding was made opportunistically in response to the flare, with the balloon flight around the maximum of the increase in solar energetic particles, followed by a second flight the day after (Figure 12a).
-Above about 9 km, the count rates of the Geigersonde were much greater 559 than those typically found, suggesting an increased flux of ionising particles (Figure 12b).
-In addition, the coincidence 560 rate between the two Geiger tubes, which is a measure of the abundance of energetic particles, also greatly increased 561 (Figure 12c).
-The balloon burst about an hour after the launch, and the Geigersonde descent encountered reduced, 562 although still exceptional, count and coincidence rates.
-The sounding made the following day was unremarkable in 563 comparison.
-Considering again the proton flux variations in Figure 12a, the lower energy (10 MeV and 30 MeV) 564 protons were still increasing at the time of the flight on the 11th April, but the higher energy (>60 MeV) protons had 565 become steady, implying that the increased coincidence rate was related to higher energy particles.
-Using the 566 temperature profiles obtained from the meteorological sensors, an increase in count rates on 11th April 2013 can also 567 be seen to have occurred in the upper troposphere.
+rates of the Geigersonde were much greater than those typically found, suggesting an increased flux of ionising particles (Fig. 12b).
+In addition, the coincidence rate between the two Geiger tubes, which is a measure of the abundance of energetic particles, also greatly increased (Fig. 12c).
+The balloon burst about an hour after the launch, and the Geigersonde descent encountered reduced, although still exceptional, count and coincidence rates.
+The sounding made the following day was unremarkable in comparison.
+Considering again the proton flux variations in Fig. 12a, the lower energy (10 and 30 MeV) protons were still increasing at the time of the flight on the 11 April, but the higher energy (> 60 MeV) protons had become steady, implying that the increased coincidence rate was related to higher energy particles.
+Using the temperature profiles obtained from the meteorological sensors, an increase in count rates on 11 April 2013 can also be seen to have occurred in the upper troposphere.